timothychu99/cse15l-lab-reports/lab-report2/lab-report2.md

  * test-file9 (above) failed at tracking the amount of paranthesis in ``[](page(1).com)``
  * The failure-inducing output showed some symptoms such as addressing that there may be lingering ``)`` that can infect the program output.
 The bug of having to track if the ``)`` is part of a bracket ``(<words>)``.
 The bug of not tracking the bracket relationships within the links made me fix this issue.

+# Bug 2: can not have multiple links on the same line

+# Bug 3: can not have spaces in the links